Day 1: New Zealand– – Xi’an

 Get ready to begin your tour of China!
-Today, board your international flight to Xi’an.
+Board your international flight bound for Xi’an.
 Upon arrival, you will be warmly greeted at the airport by your tour guide and transferred to your hotel.

 Today we explore the ancient wonders of Xi’an, and one of the greatest archaeological finds of the 20th Century.
 For a period of more than 1,000 years, Xi’an served as China’s capital city and remains home to a great number of precious relics and historical sites.
 The highlight today is a visit to the UNESCO Terracotta Warriors to see the life-sized defending army to the first emperor of China, Qin Shi Huang.
 This site is among the top archaeological excavations of the 20th century.
 This will be followed by a visit to an Art Ceramics Factory.
 In the evening, enjoy a special Imperial Dumpling Banquet and traditional Tang Dynasty Singing & Dancing Show.

-Optional Tour (additional cost applies): The Golden Mask – Tonight, enjoy a live show.
+Optional: The Golden Mask – Tonight, enjoy a live show.
 The Golden Mask Dynasty, the show incorporates dancing, acrobatics, some magnificent costumes and one or two surprises.
 Performed daily at Beijing’s Happy Valley Amusement Park in 2007, it has been seen by an estimated of 1.1 million people.
+Additional cost applies.

-Optional Tour (additional cost applies): Hutong Life – Board a rickshaw and be ridden through the oldest streets in Beijing.
+Optional: Hutong Life – Board a rickshaw and be ridden through the oldest streets in Beijing.
 Witness how life in these parts has been lived for hundreds of years and marvel at the incredible courtyard houses which are now a national treasure.
+Additional cost applies.

-Optional Tour (additional cost applies): Grand Canal Cruise – A boat tour will show you the daily life of the people past and present.
+Optional: Grand Canal Cruise – A boat tour will show you the daily life of the people past and present.
 The rice trading markets are still along the northern bank and the houses span little bridges along the southern bank – some of them are hundreds of years old and are well kept.
 One of the famous bridges over this section of the canal is called Qing Ming Bridge which is a one-arched stone bridge built in Qing dynasty.
+Additional cost applies.

 This morning visit one of the largest Fresh Water Pearl Exhibitions in the country.
 After lunch, travel by coach to Suzhou, an extraordinarily delicate and elegant city with its canals, stone bridges and meticulously designed gardens which has often been referred to as “Paradise on Earth” by Chinese poets and writers since ancient times.
 As a large area of the city is covered by water, including a vast number of ponds and streams, Suzhou is also known as “Venice of the East”.
 It is also known as the “Garden City” due to its many classical gardens, renowned for their charming natural beauty and harmonious construction.
 Visit the Lingering Garden which is among the nest gardens in China.

-Optional Tour (additional cost applies): Impression West Lake – is an evening spectacle of music, light, and dance, entirely staged on the beautiful West Lake in Hangzhou City, with natural mountains and real waters as its backdrop.
-It is one of the creations of famous Chinese director Zhang Yimou, and the music of the performance was composed by Kitaro, a world-class musician
+Optional: Impression West Lake – is an evening spectacle of music, light, and dance, entirely staged on the beautiful West Lake in Hangzhou City, with natural mountains and real waters as its backdrop.
+It is one of the creations of famous Chinese director Zhang Yimou, and the music of the performance was composed by Kitaro, a world-class musician.
+Additional cost applies.

 Today after breakfast we make our way back to Shanghai.
 Enroute, experience an oriental tea-tasting at the Dragon Well Tea Plantation.
 Then travel by coach to Shanghai, the vibrant metropolis and commercial centre of China.
 Then we walk along the famous Bund, a mile-long stretch along the Huangpu River.
 Lined by the colonial architectures of European design, this area is the best place to capture the western nuances of the old days.
 The Bund is regarded as the symbol of Shanghai for hundreds of years.
 Enjoy the rest of the day at leisure strolling along the bustling shopping district, Nanjing Road.

 After breakfast, visit Jin Mao Tower Observation Deck (88th floor) for a panoramic view of Huangpu River and the Bund.
-Then taste the famous Xiao Long Bao at a Shanghai Dim Sim restaurant for lunch (at your own expense).
-After lunch, head to the City God Temple of Shanghai, symbolic of the large temple complex and surrounding traditional district of commerce in the city.
+Head to the old street in the City God Temple area of Shanghai, symbolic of the large temple complex and surrounding traditional district of commerce in the city.